Cholecystectomy Care

 - If a stone is blocking a duct, fever may develop or the eyes may turn yellow - in this case, seek immediate medical attention

-A new, cutting edge method of performing surgery called Single-incision Surgery is now being used to remove the gallbladder in select patients.
+A newer, cutting edge method of performing surgery called single-incision surgery is now being used to remove the gallbladder in select patients.
 In this approach, instead of four incisions, the surgeon makes one incision hidden in the belly button and removes the gallbladder in an otherwise similar way to the standard four-incision approach.

-Your surgeon will instruct you as to when you may return to normal activities including physical education and sports.
-You will generally be seen in the surgeon’s office approximately 2 weeks following surgery.
+Your child's surgeon will instruct you as to when your child may return to normal activities including physical education and sports.
+Your child will generally be seen in the surgeon’s office approximately two weeks following surgery.
 If you have any questions or concerns prior to this, please contact our office and the surgeon or our nurse practitioner or physician assistants will address your questions.

 Contact Us